warren/perdicis-notes/content/Zima Blue.md

 - Zima acts more human than Carrie.
     - Zima remembers this imperfectly and embellished.
     - Carrie remembers things and even makes decisions by performing a "query" to her AM.
-- Returning to their inner natures (?)
+- Characters returning to their inner natures:
-    - Zima, to a single purpose automaton
+    - Zima, to a single purpose automaton.
-    - Carrie, to her more optimistic but selectively ignorant self by writing for the Martian paper
+    - Carrie, to her more optimistic but selectively ignorant self by writing for the Martian paper.
 - How fitting!
 That Carrie, a journalist, should choose to carry an AM unit to record events as accurately as possible.
 - Alternative interpretation: Zima is obsessed.
 Perhaps it's not an enlightened choice that he returns to his blue-obsessed self.
     - This irrational obsession is ironically quite human.